 fundraising, and special events.
 Members of the CIRT Board of Directors

 are volunteers as well.

-High School volunteers are able to fulfill mandatory community service
+High School and College volunteers are able to fulfill mandatory community service

 requirements at CIRT.